What We Know

-Residential zones below 40% tree canopy are considered “heat islands,”
+Residential zones below 40% tree canopy are considered unhealthy neighborhoods where residents suffer more from heat related illnesses and asthma.

-unhealthy neighborhoods where residents suffer more from heat related illnesses and asthma.
-According to the Fire Department, 10th and Page has the highest rate of cardiac arrest in the City.
+According to the Fire Department, with under 25% tree coverage, 10th and Page has the highest rate of cardiac arrest in the City.

-three neighborhoods, 10th & Page, Rosehill and Starr Hill, are below 25% canopy cover, which corresponds to areas subjected to historical redlining and inequitable development policies.
+Three neighborhoods, 10th & Page, Rose Hill and Starr Hill, are below 25% canopy cover, which corresponds to areas subjected to historical redlining and inequitable development policies.

 As discovered in the latest Canopy Study, about 75% of the areas for tree planting in the City are on private property.